Inapproximability of Unique Games in Fixed-Point Logic with Counting: Proof of FPC-inapproximability gap

 Finally, dividing both sides by $(d - 1)^n$ yields the desired inequality. \end{proof}

 \begin{lem} The probability that more than a $\gamma$ fraction of the edges of $\widetilde{H}$ are bad edges is at most $\varepsilon$. \end{lem}

-This is our most difficult technical lemma, so we first give some intuition behind the proof.
+This is our most difficult lemma, so we first give some intuition behind the proof.
 Consider the special case where $m = 2$, $\ell = 1$ and $d = 3$.
+In other words, $\widetilde{H}$ is a 3-regular graph with each edge labeled by one of the three one-dimensional subspaces of $\ff_2^2$.
 Observe that $d = 2^\ell + 1$, as in (\ref{equChooseD}).
 Choose a random edge $e^* = \{u, v\} \in E(\widetilde{H})$.
-For any positive integer $r$, let $X_r$ be the random variable defined as the number of paths of length $r$ starting from $e^*$ in which the union of the subspaces of $\ff_2^2$ along $p$ do \emph{not} span $\ff_2^2$.
-At $r = 1$, there are two such paths to consider: $(u, v)$ and $(v, u)$.
-Since $\ell = 1$, $Z(u, v) = Z(v, u)$ is a 1-dimensional subspace of $\ff_2^2$, so both of these paths fail to span the entire space.
+Recall that the definition of a good/bad edge depends on the parameter $r$ from our construction, which is the length of paths to consider.
+We imagine starting with $r = 1$ and increasing $r$ until (hopefully) $e^*$ becomes a good edge.
+Specifically, for any positive integer $r$, we let $X_r$ be the random variable defined as the number of paths of length $r$ starting from $e^*$ in which the union of the subspaces of $\ff_2^2$ along $p$ does \emph{not} span $\ff_2^2$.
+We call these ``bad'' paths.
+At $r = 1$, there are two paths to consider: $(u, v)$ and $(v, u)$.
+Since $\ell = 1$, $Z(u, v) = Z(v, u)$ is a 1-dimensional subspace of $\ff_2^2$, so both of these paths fail to span the entire space and are counted as bad paths.
 Thus, $X_1 = 2$ with probability 1.
-To compute $X_2$, observe that, since $d = 3$, both of these ``bad" paths of length 1 can be extended in exactly 2 different ways to be paths of length 2.
+To compute $X_2$, observe that, since the graph is 3-regular, both of these bad paths of length 1 can be extended in exactly 2 different ways to be paths of length 2.
 So suppose the path $(u, v)$ can be extended to either $(u, v, w_1)$ or $(u, v, w_2)$.
-If $Z(v, w_1) \subseteq Z(u, v)$ (which happens with probability $\frac13 < \frac12$), then the extension $(u, v, w_1)$ will still fail to generate the space, so it will still be counted in $X_2$.
-Otherwise, with probability more than $\frac12$, the extension will generate the space, and not be counted in $X_2$.
+If $Z(v, w_1) \subseteq Z(u, v)$ (which happens with probability $\frac13 < \frac12$ since there are three nonzero vectors in $\ff_2^2$ and only one lies within the subspace), then the extension $(u, v, w_1)$ will still fail to generate the space, so it will still be counted in $X_2$.
+Thus, with probability more than $\frac12$, the extension \emph{will} generate the space, and not be counted in $X_2$.
+In this case we say that the path becomes a ``good'' path.
 The same holds for $(u, v, w_2)$.
 Thus, as we extend the bad path $(u, v)$ by 1 vertex, we have created 2 new potentially bad paths, but each one immediately becomes a good path with probability $> \frac12$, so the expected number of bad extensions is less than 1.
 Similarly, the expected number of bad extensions of $(v, u)$ is less than 1 as well.
 More generally, this argument shows that the expected value of $X_r$ is strictly decreasing in $r$.
-Thus, with high probability, $X_r$ will eventually hit zero, at which point we can conclude that $e^*$ is a good edge.
+Thus, with high probability, $X_r$ will eventually hit zero, at which point we can conclude that $e^*$ has no bad paths, so it is a good edge.